devisle/advanced-react-cli/README.md

-# Advanced React CLI
+# Advanced React CLI (Work in Progress)

-## This is an npm package which aims to provide a better way to install packages for your react application through a intuitive CLI
+## This is an npm package which aims to provide a better way to install packages for your react application through an intuitive CLI.

+### More info coming soon